lmoneta/tmva-tutorial/README.md

-* The notebooks used in this tutorial use either  C++ or Python.
-Python notebooks have the suffix *_py*  appended to their name.
-In some case a corresponding ROOT macro is available, which can  run directly from the ROOT prompt.
-The macro are just an example how one can create easly a ROOT macro or a Python script from a given C++ or Python based notebook.

-* More notebooks, some written also in Python, are available in the Machine Learning Gallery of SWAN, https://swan.web.cern.ch/content/machine-learning

-* Additional  tutorials of TMVA are available in the `tutorials/tmva` directory of the main ROOT git repository.
-You can find them also here https://root.cern.ch/doc/master/group__tutorial__tmva.html

-* The updated TMVA Users Guide is available at https://root.cern.ch/download/doc/tmva/TMVAUsersGuide.pdf

 ## SWAN and Jupyter notebooks quick start ##

 Once you have access to the notebooks, after having open them, you can run interactively the code.
 The notebooks are capable of running code in a wide range of languages.
 However in this tutorial we will use the Python language.